Heifort Pond

 HELP Grant Implementation

 This buffer zone enhancement is one of 12 projects receiving funding through the Washington Conservation District’s 2025 HELP grant award.
 The 2-acre pond buffer enhancement will remove non-native woody species and replace with native flowering trees and shrubs, to increase species diversity, enhance habitat for wildlife, protect water quality, and improve the aesthetic quality of the buffer.
 These efforts build off the initial planting plan developed by BCWD in 2021.
-The HOA board and WCD/BCWD have signed an agreement for acceptance and implementation of HELP program in the buffer zone, with a planting plan coming soon.
-All work is to be completed by December 31, 2026, at which point the HOA will maintain the native buffer zone following the O&M Tree and Shrub Establishment Plan.
+The HOA board and WCD have signed an agreement for acceptance and implementation of HELP program in the buffer zone.
+All work is to be completed by December 31, 2026, at which point the HOA will maintain the native buffer zone following the O&M Tree and Shrub Establishment Plan (PDF).

 Project Timeline

-• January 2025: A contractor will clear 30-50 trees within the buffer area with the goal of removing diseased or dead ash, hazard trees, and small diameter boxelder to prepare for future planting efforts.
-All trees to be removed have been marked with red paint or orange flagging.
+• March 2025: 30-50 trees were removed within the buffer area with the goal of removing diseased or dead ash, hazard trees, and small diameter boxelder to prepare for future planting efforts.

 Heifort Hills Estate